c3se/alvis-intro/tutorial/1_getting_started/README.md

 user.
 As a first step you should connect to Alvis (see previous section) and now you should have access to Alvis through a terminal or if you are using Thinlinc or VS Code you can open a terminal.
 Note that you could use either alvis1 log-in node or the new alvis2 log-in node.
-This tutorial is still mainly written towards alvis1, but don't hesitate to try out alvis2.
-You can see the changes on this [page](https://www.c3se.chalmers.se/news/alvis-phase-2/).
+If you've previously used Alvis but want to get an update about all the changes since the implementation of part 2 see this [page](https://www.c3se.chalmers.se/news/alvis-phase-2/).

+A note on the two log-in nodes is that alvis1 has 4 T4 GPUs that can be used for light testing while alvis2 is the dedicated data transfer for when you want to transfer datasets or similar to the system.

-If there is any command that you are unsure of what it does you can use the command `man` e.g to find out about ls
+If there are any command that you are unsure of what it does you can use the command `man`, e.g to find out about `ls` do
 ```bash
 man ls
 ```